averyhiebert/SerumRun/godot_project/plans.md

 - icon

 ## Ideally before jam ends:
-- Make principled choice regarding red/green text colour & how it fits with palette
-- just a bit more content?
-- clear up "you" vs. party members confusion?
+- slightly nicer northern lights shader?

 ## Nice-to-have-eventually:
 - polish!
+    - clear up "you" vs. party members confusion?
     - consistency regarding whether options have . or not (I think most do)
 - more content!
 - map?
 As a streeeetch goal?